printable version

 click here for high-resolution pictures

-~ 1 km NNE is Cahercashlaun cliff-fort, a roughly-oval 'cashel' containing a souterrain, and an outer defensive wall on the NE side.
+~1 km NNE is Cahercashlaun cliff-fort, a roughly-oval 'cashel' also containing a souterrain, and an outer defensive wall on the NE side.
 The entrance is a natural cleft in the limestone, and was originally roofed with slabs.

 ~ 1.6 km NNW (M 230 022) is a wedge-tomb in Gleninsheen - a small, box-like tomb resembling a stone kist whose E end is now open.